Get 50% Discount Offer 26 Days

 If the previous method doesn’t work, you might need to change the FTP permissions through the wp-config.php file.
 Here’s how:

-2. Navigate to the root directory of your website and open the wp-config.php file.
+2. Navigate to the main directory of your website and open the wp-config.php file.

 3. Add the following code, replacing the placeholders with your credentials: